Efficient Post-Selection for General Quantum LDPC Codes: Discussion

 We interpret the gains from cluster-based metrics as evidence that the geometry and concentration of errors (in terms of the connectivity structure on the Tanner graph) are key determinants of decoding ambiguity.
 Large clusters are inherently problematic because they can span multiple local solutions and logical classes, thereby increasing the likelihood of miscorrection.
 In contrast, fragmented, smaller clusters present fewer ambiguities and are more readily resolved by the decoder.
 This geometric perspective explains why cluster norm fractions significantly outperform baseline metrics such as correction weight and detector density, which rely on simple aggregations of error weights or detector flips without capturing the detailed geometric structure of error configurations.
 Additionally, the performance does not severely depend on the norm order $\alpha$ as long as $\alpha \geq 1$, which implies that, once large clusters dominate the metric, finer details of how residual clusters are formed matter little.

 Finally, we identify key limitations and promising directions for future work. \begin{itemize} \item \textbf{Theoretical foundations:} Establishing theoretical justifications (e.g., bounds that relate cluster-based metrics to the logical gap) would provide rigorous foundations for these heuristics.
 Understanding which code or circuit properties (such as expansion \cite{leverrier2015quantum}) influence post-selection performance would also be valuable. \item \textbf{Further performance improvements:} While cluster-based metrics offer practical advantages, the logical gap method still outperforms them for surface codes.
-Developing better metrics that approach logical gap performance while retaining computational efficiency and generalizability remains an open challenge. \item \textbf{Broader noise models:} Testing our strategies beyond standard circuit-level noise (including strongly biased, correlated, or other realistic noise models) would demonstrate their robustness.
-In these cases, cluster size and LLR norm fractions may lead to more pronounced differences in post-selection performance compared to our current settings. \item \textbf{Practical applications:} Evaluating the effectiveness of these strategies for specific quantum computing tasks, such as magic state preparation, would verify their practical utility. \end{itemize}
+Developing better metrics that approach logical gap performance while retaining computational efficiency and generalizability remains an open challenge.
+One promising direction could be incorporating geometric information about clusters beyond their sizes, such as inter-cluster distances.
+However, inter-cluster distance alone would be insufficient: when only a single cluster exists, this distance is undefined, yet confidence can still vary significantly depending on the cluster's size.
+One might also consider distances between clusters and code boundaries, but this raises additional challenges for codes with periodic boundary conditions or general QLDPC codes where the notion of a boundary may not be rigorously defined.
+Designing optimal confidence metrics that appropriately incorporate such distance information remains a nontrivial open problem. \item \textbf{Gap proxy methods for multi-qubit codes:} Our gap proxy analysis (Supplementary Note~1) shows that various heuristics for selecting a subset of logical classes to decode do not outperform naive random sampling, and the resulting metric fails to outperform the correction weight method despite significant computational overhead.
+This is because post-selection performance depends on the discrimination power between successful and failed samples, not approximation accuracy; distribution-based heuristics improve accuracy primarily for successful shots, thereby reducing discriminative power.
+Effective gap proxy methods may require fundamentally different approaches. \item \textbf{Broader noise models:} Testing our strategies beyond standard circuit-level noise (including strongly biased, correlated, or other realistic noise models) would demonstrate their robustness.
+In these cases, cluster size and LLR norm fractions may lead to more pronounced differences in post-selection performance compared to our current settings. \item \textbf{Practical applications:} Evaluating the effectiveness of these strategies for specific quantum computing tasks, such as magic state preparation, would verify their practical utility.
+It would also be interesting to test whether these metrics are useful as decoder-confidence signals for logical-level error mitigation, analogous to recent studies using decoder soft information~\cite{zhou2025error,dinca2025error,aharonov2025syndrome}. \end{itemize}